Seattle Seahawks Coach And General Manager Deposed In Colin Kaepernick Collusion Case Against The NFL

 — Ben Meiselas (@meiselasb) May 10, 2018

-But the on-field activists insist that their national anthem protests are at the heart of their unemployment as evidenced by Kaepernick’s canceled workout in Seattle and Reid’s experience with the Cincinnati Bengals.
+But the on-field activists insist that their national anthem protests are at the heart of their unemployment, as evidenced by Kaepernick’s canceled workout in Seattle and Reid’s experience with the Cincinnati Bengals.

 Reid was allegedly asked if he could guarantee that he would stand for the national anthem next season and the star safety said no. The conversation ended quickly and Reid, at age 26, is still without a job in the league.